Analysis | Trump’s war with Fauci shows how he and his campaign point in different directions

 There are three weeks until the election, and there is no sign that the polls are moving toward Trump in any significant way.
 They still may, sure, particularly if Americans suddenly start seeing the pandemic as less important or more under control.

 That may be the Trump campaign’s goal, but it’s not Trump’s.
-He wants his base riled up and mad at the world, rushing to vote in person on Election Day to give him a big lead before his lawyers start fighting tooth and nail to block the counting of mail-in ballots.
+He wants his base riled up and mad at the world, rushing to vote in person on Election Day to give him a big lead before his lawyers start fighting to block the counting of mail-in ballots.
 If Fauci’s going to come at him, he’s going to push right back, since Republicans have more confidence in his approach to the virus than in the doctor’s.

 Maybe it will work.
 But his actual campaign doesn’t appear terribly confident that it will.